 Why You Should Be Considering the Risk of a Ransomware Attack

-From private individuals to large organizations, ransomware attacks are everywhere.
+From private individuals to large organizations, r attacks are everywhere.
 We are talking about a malicious software that blocks access to a system, device, or file excluding the affected person or organization from accessing their data, until a ransom is paid.

 In a leakware attack, sensitive data could not only be restricted of access but also threatened to be published, which concern business confidentiality, as the attack could affect a company, its partners and customers.
 However, there are different ways to prevent your data from being exposed to a cyber-attack.